-Each licensed employee shall receive a minimum of thirty-six (36) hours of (PD) PD annually to be fulfilled between June 1 and May 311; A licensed employee may be required to receive more PD than the minimum when necessary to complete the licensed employee's PGP.2 All licensed employees are required to obtain thirty six (36) hours of approved PD each year over a five-year period as part of licensure renewal requirements.
-Professional development hours earned in excess of each licensed employee's required number of hours in the designated year cannot be carried over to the next year.
+Each licensed employee shall receive a minimum of thirty-six (36) hours of PD annually to be fulfilled between July 1 and June 30.
+A licensed employee may be required to receive more PD than the minimum when necessary to complete the licensed employee's PGP, but not to exceed sixty (60) total hours of PD.
+All licensed employees are required to obtain thirty-six (36) hours of approved PD each year over a five-year period as part of their licensure renewal requirements.
+PD hours earned in excess of each licensed employee's required number of hours in the designated year cannot be carried over to the next year.

 Licensed employees who are prevented from obtaining the required PD hours due to their illness or the illness of an immediate family member as defined in A.C.A. § 6-17-1202 have until the end of the following school year to make up the deficient hours.
 Missed hours of PD shall be made up with PD that is substantially similar to that which was missed and can be obtained by any method, online or otherwise, approved by the DESE.
 This time extension does not absolve the employee from also obtaining the following year's required 60 hours of PD.
-Failure to obtain required PD or make up missed PD could lead to disciplinary consequences, up to termination or nonrenewal of the contract of employment.
+Failure to obtain required PD or make up missed PD could lead to disciplinary consequences, up to termination of the contract of employment.